Transform International

 Nancy, a lawyer by profession, was formerly the Manager, Appropriate Technology Enabled Development program for PIND, an NGO in the Niger Delta, Nigeria.
 She earned doctorate from Royal Roads University researching sustainable sanitation in Niger Delta (Nigeria) riverine communities.

-Nancy and her husband Paul live in Victoria, British Columbia (Canada), have a blended family of seven children and nine delightful grandchildren.
+Nancy and her husband Paul live in Ottawa, Ontario (Canada), have a blended family of seven children and eleven delightful grandchildren.